utk4rsh/question-classifier/README.md

 5. NUM:date When did Hawaii become a state ?
 6. NUM:dist How tall is the Sears Building ?

 The first two words separated by ":" denote the class or the category of the question.
 For simplicity and in this initial attempt, we have chosen only the first word as the category i.e. for data : "HUM:desc Who was Galileo ?"
 HUM is the category of the question.
-The second part can again be detected using another classifier (heirarichal classifiers).
+The second part can again be detected using another classifier (hierarchical classifiers).

 Complete dataset is available [here](http://cogcomp.cs.illinois.edu/Data/QA/QC/train_1000.label)
 #Implementation